 XC also refers to common types of racing, with the two most common forms being 'XCM' and 'XCO'.
 XCO refers to Cross Country Olympic, an Olympic sport that typically consists of 1-2 hour long races held on technical and hilly loop courses.
 XCM stands for cross country marathon, with races covering varying terrain for distances ranging from 50 to 150+km in length.

 Almost any kind of mountain bike is suited to cross country due to the variety of graded trails.
 Hardtails can easily cover green and blue trails, but as you move further into red and black trails, suspension becomes increasingly important.
 For these tougher trails, dual-suspension mountain bikes with 90 - 120 mm of travel are great options.
-Cross country courses require a lot of pedalling, so a drivetrain that is lightweight and efficient is also an item to be ticked off.
+Cross country courses require a lot of pedalling, so a drivetrain that is efficient is also an item to be ticked off.
 Tyre size will also depend on the type of trail you're riding but either 26in, 27.5in or 29in will get the job done.
-Head tube angles will vary, bikes more focused on speed and technical trails will have a steeper head tube angle to provide fast, responsive handling.
+Head tube angles will vary, bikes more focused on speed will have a steeper head tube angle to provide fast, responsive handling.

 Trail riding is arguably the non-racing aspect of cross country riding.
 This is simply 'mountain biking' to many and will generally cover trails with greater technical difficulty than those designed for cross country.